mangopdf/mangopdf.github.io/_posts/2018-03-01-hacking-your-neighbours-wifi.md

 Your home Wi-Fi is attackable by:
 * anyone nearby your house

 What I'm saying here is that **the chance of someone with skills and motivation to hack your Wi-Fi *actually doing it* is....really small**.
-Probably your neighbours are just that nice family and that one guy who you notice always leaves his beer bottles in your recycling bin.
+Probably your neighbours are just that nice family and that one guy who always leaves his beer bottles in your recycling bin.

 Anyway that guy's not gonna hack your Wi-Fi.
 This is why it's not a *total* catastrophe that most people's Wi-Fi security isn't very good.